 Liz Cox has worked at CMW since 2006 as Administrative and Communications Manager.
 She played drums, percussion, sang lead vocals and wrote music in the bands Christmas and Combustible Edison.
 Liz performed on Late Night with Conan O’Brien, recorded the soundtrack for the film Four Rooms and sang Lesley Gore’s “My Secret Love” for the film Grace of My Heart.
-After hours, Liz volunteers as a drum teacher for Girls Rock!
+After hours, Liz volunteers as a drum and vocal teacher for Girls Rock!
 RI and writes essays and short fiction.

 I quit college to join a rock band.
 Couple of bands, lots of tours, did some film soundtracks and a bunch of CDs, and it got old.
 I don’t know if it got old or I got old.
 Maybe both.
 After 20 years, I quit rock to go back to college.
 I was supporting myself as an office manager for a psychotherapy practice and decided that I could do better.

 I saw the ad for the CMW job.
 I looked at their blog and I saw a piece Jesse Holstein wrote.
 It was about going to San Francisco with Heath [Marlow, former Managing Director].
 The rental place was out of small vehicles so they gave them a luxury car.
 So Heath and Jesse drove around in a big Cadillac and I was just, “Yeah, you did!
 And you wrote about it.
 That is so cool.”
 I thought, sure, a million people can probably do this admin stuff but I’ve been a musician for 20 years and I speak that language.